-As applied to the M1A, the scope is again a good fit for the standard full-size model.
+As applied to the M1A, the scout rifle is again a good fit for the standard full-size model.
 A special side-mount is required in all other full-size standard glass sights.

 3. Hi-Lux Long Eye Relief

 The cutback Scout model in the M1A is very popular among hunters or in tight quarters.
-It requires long eye relief scopes that mount on the factory-installed rail ahead of the receive ring.
+It requires long eye relief scope that uses one of the best scope mount on the factory-installed scope mount rail ahead of the receive ring.

 The Hi-Lux glass sight is budget-priced.
 It offers a 2-7X32 one-inch tube with a duplex reticle.
 The sight is built for closer range work.
 In the hands of a good shot, however, it can be stretched well out to 600 yards or more.